getpratikmistry/PersonalExpense/README.md

 - **ESLint**: Linting tool for maintaining consistent code quality and style.

 ### Deployment:
-- **Firebase Hosting**: Web hosting platform used for deploying the application (or replace with your preferred hosting platform).
 - **Docker**: Containerization platform (optional, if used for local or cloud deployment).

 ### Version Control: